verbb/formie/docs/theming/theme-config.md

 Some UI states change in the browser without a full server re-render — multipage tab changes, hidden pages, loading buttons, and validation errors on Ajax forms.
 Twig conditionals in `themeConfig` will not re-evaluate for those updates.

 Formie handles this with **root-level semantic class keys**.
 Define them at the top level of `themeConfig` (not inside a slot such as `pageTabLink`).
-Formie embeds the resolved classes on `data-formie-theme`, and the browser runtime toggles them as state changes.
+Formie embeds the resolved classes on `data-formie-theme`, and the browser package toggles them as state changes.

 | Key | Applied to | When |
 | --- | --- | --- |